Case Studies

 Design Philosophy

-This system was intentionally built as a batch-oriented, enterprise-grade analytics platform, prioritizing consistency, explainability, and operational reliability over real-time inference.
-The LLM augments human decision-making rather than replacing core BI or financial controls.
+Built as a batch-oriented, enterprise-grade analytics platform prioritising consistency, explainability, and operational reliability over real-time inference.
+The LLM augments human decision-making rather than replacing core business controls.

 ➡️ Read full case study →

-Case Study 2: Geospatial ML–Driven New Store Site Selection & Sales Forecasting
+Case Study 2: Geospatial ML - New Store Site Selection & Sales Forecasting

 Objective

-The system directly informs multi-million dollar CAPEX decisions, where errors translate into long-term lease risk and irreversible investment commitments.
+The system directly informs $50M+ monthly CAPEX allocation decisions, where errors translate into long-term lease risk and irreversible investment commitments.

 What this case study covers